top of page

 How to get the job

-These jobs aren't posted online.
+As I mentioned, these jobs aren't posted online.
 On very rare occasions, they may be posted in writers' assistant and script coordinator Google or Facebook groups.

 See if you know anybody who knows anybody who IS in fact in one of these groups.
 Have them keep an eye out for you.